Businesses or individuals who need to use fire in the open air to conduct their work or activity on a day of Total Fire Ban may require a permit.

-Applications for a Total Fire Ban day permit can only be considered for specified purposes:
+Applications for a Total Fire Ban permit will only be considered for specified purposes including:

 - Carrying out necessary work / business activity